martinratinaud/work-with-me/fullstack-developer.md

 ## Frontend

-I have played with jQuery during 7 years but this is now far away I use now mostly use `React` and `styled-components` with a shared library of components easily accesible thanks to `storybook` and `netlify`.
+I have played with jQuery during 7 years but this is now far away I now mostly use `React` and `styled-components` with a shared library of components easily accesible thanks to `storybook` and `netlify`.

 ## Coding style